VidyaSource/website/src/_content/blog/scala-go.md

 Concurrency and parallelism are always hard.
 You have to decide which language offers primitives that comport with your mental model of how things should work.

-## Polymorphism
+### Polymorphism

 You know polymorphism.
 Far beyond trite `Animal`-`Dog`-`Cat` examples, the business value of polymorphism is to leverage abstractions to limit changes to your code even as the functionality of your application grows.
 By defining new behavior leveraged through old abstractions, you can build software efficiently, and you don't have to work weekends when your client demands new features immediately.

-### Scala
+#### Scala

-As an OO language, Scala offers the familiar polymorphism that developers in Java, Ruby, and similar languages have loved for years, but because it is a functional lanugage with a rich type system, it also offers [typeclass polymorphism](https://medium.com/@sinisalouc/ad-hoc-polymorphism-and-type-classes-442ae22e5342), which enables completely unrelated types to exhibit polymorphic behavior.
+As an OO language, Scala offers the familiar polymorphism that developers in Java, Ruby, and similar languages have loved for years, but because it is a functional language with a rich type system, it also offers [typeclass polymorphism](https://medium.com/@sinisalouc/ad-hoc-polymorphism-and-type-classes-442ae22e5342), which enables completely unrelated types to exhibit polymorphic behavior.
 You can think of it as functional programming's take on the [Open-Closed Principle](https://stackify.com/solid-design-open-closed-principle/) from OO.
 Perhaps most striking of all